A phase transition for the probability of being a maximum among random vectors with general iid coordinates: The effect of the distribution

 Furthermore, as we have already shown, for fixed $k$ the asymptotic behaviours of $p_{k,n}^{(p)}$ and $q_{k,n}^{(p)}$ as $n \to \infty$ are very different.
 However, when both $k,n \to \infty$, Figure \ref{fig:discrete_phase_transition}.c suggests that the phase transition established by Theorem \ref{thm: main result1} for $p_{k,n}^{(p)}$ also holds for $q_{k,n}^{(p)}$.
-This issue may be developed as part of a future research.
+Comparing the two cases more rigorously is left for future research.

-For numerical calculation of $p_{k,n}$ we have used the recurrence relation \eqref{eq: recurrence}, because the alternating sum in the combinatorial formula \eqref{eq: combinatorial formula} causes numerical instabilities.
-As a result, computing $p_{k,n}$ for fixed $k$ requires $O(n)$ operations, and $p_{k.n}$ was calculated for values up to $n=10^7$ in Figure \ref{fig:discrete_phase_transition}.b.
+For numerical calculation of $p^{(U)}_{k,n}$ we have used the recurrence relation \eqref{eq: recurrence}, because the alternating sum in the combinatorial formula \eqref{eq: combinatorial formula} causes numerical instabilities.
+As a result, computing $p^{(U)}_{k,n}$ for fixed $k$ requires $O(n)$ operations, and $p^{(U)}_{k.n}$ was calculated for values up to $n=10^7$ in Figure \ref{fig:discrete_phase_transition}.b.
 In contrast, the discrete combinatorial formula \eqref{eq:binary_p_k_n} for $p_{k,n}^{(p)}$ can be applied directly, enabling us to compute this probability for much larger values of $n$ (up to $n \approx 10^{130}$) in Figure \ref{fig:discrete_phase_transition}.c.
 The code for all numeric calculations is freely available at \href{https://github.com/orzuk/Pareto}{https://github.com/orzuk/Pareto}.